the-raspberry-pi-guy/raspirobots/README.md

 Requirements: Raspberry Pi and Python 3

+## Author Bio

+Matt Timmons-Brown runs the world’s most-popular Raspberry Pi YouTube channel, “The Raspberry Pi Guy” (www.youtube.com/theraspberrypiguy) with over 6 million views.
+Originally from Cambridge, UK, Matt is a Computer Science student at the University of Edinburgh and has worked for Amazon Robotics and Huawei.
+He is a Robotics Research Intern in the School of Informatics, Edinburgh.

 ## This repository?

 This repository stores all of the code and resources used in the book.
 It will be updated when necessary and if the code requires changes.